Kozova1/Parsec-Integration-With-RetroPie/README.md

   4. sudo bash setup.sh
   5. Follow the instructions on screen and when prompted enter your server id.
   6. After the script finishes it's work run the following command: parsec
+  7. Login with your parsecgaming.com account and make sure to select "Remember Me".
+  8. Now you can run Parsec via RetroPie!
+Have fun gaming!

   Contact me if you have any concerns / problems /Issues
   ------------------------------------------------------